Implementation of Computation

 performance, minimum energy) out of our physical building blocks (

 e.g. contemporary CMOS VLSI, molecular substrates)?
-How do relative
+How do

-costs of the physical substrate effect which solutions are most
+relative costs of the physical substrate effect which solutions are most

 efficient (e.g. relative costs of switches versus wires)?
-How
+How do

-of a computation?
+computation?
 How do we algorithmically map from a high-level

 specification to a substrate, automatically filling in necessary